Cupmouse/exchangedataset-documentation/docs/libraries/quickstart.md

 It replays market data as string given start date, end date, exchange, format etc. and takes care of all necessary requests to HTTP Endpoints.

-!> Raw API does not support client-side pair level filtering.
+!> Raw API does not support client-side symbol level filtering.
 For what channels server-side filtering is not supported for, see [Recorded Exchange/Channels](data/table).

 ### Replay

 Replay API is a high-level API for streaming or downloading data.

-It formats market data into object and also supports pair level filtering for all channels.
+It formats market data into object and also supports symbol level filtering for all channels.

 Other functionalities are same as Raw API.